intel/llvm/sycl/doc/KernelProgramCache.md

 for reference of proper mapping is returned by Acquire function.
 The use of this class implements RAII to make code look cleaner a bit.
-Now, GetCache function will return the mapping to be employed that includes the 3 components: kernel name, device as well as any specialization constants.
+Now, GetCache function will return the mapping to be employed that includes the 3 components: kernel name, device as well as any specialization constants values.
 These get added to `BuildResult` and are cached.
 The `BuildResult` structure is specialized with either `PiKernel` or `PiProgram`<sup>[1](#remove-pointer)</sup>.

 ### Inter-process safety

 For on-disc cache there might be access collisions for accessing the same file from different instance of SYCL applications:
 - write collision happens when 2 instances of the same application are started